Step By Step: Dependency

 "what it attempts to do to any of the things it applies to".

 In other words, we consider what the effect itself says to do, but not how that will affect individual objects or players.
-This change makes neither example a dependency anymore, and is consistent with most official rulings Wizards has made.
+This change makes neither example a dependency anymore, and is consistent with the official rulings Wizards has made on the subject.

-Under this interpretation, this line can cause a dependency with existing cards in layers 2 or 7.
-It can happen in layer 2 because taking control of one object can change what the word "you" in that object's abilities refers to, and it can happen in layer 7 because some P/T buffs check the P/T of another object to determine what buff to give.
+Under this interpretation, this line can cause a dependency with existing cards in layers 2, 6, or 7.
+It can happen in layer 2 because taking control of one object can change what player the word "you" in that object's abilities refers to, and in the others because some variable in the ability is being changed by some other effect.

 So, those are the 4 ways for one effect to be dependent on another.
 In a non-technical sense, there's a dependency if effect A "does something" to effect B. The 4 categories above are an attempt to comprehensively define what "does something to" means for every possible pair of effects.